domWalters/git-gui-tokyonight/README.md

 ![Screenshot](./screenshot.png)

-Note: This screenshot is slightly outdated.
+Note: this screenshot has become outdated.

 ## Install